oxypteros/alpha/assets/alpha/liva/help/en.md

 ### About the LiVa System

-**LiVa** (*Oxy's Content Diagnostics*) is a built-in system designed to help you, while you create content in your website, by catching common errors and configuration mistakes before your site goes live.
+**LiVa** (*Linting Validator*) is a built-in system designed to help you, while you create content in your website, by catching common errors and configuration mistakes before your site goes live.

 It acts like a helpful assistant, providing clear, actionable feedback directly within your development environment.